DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

    }
     ```

-    Verfiy :
+    Verify :
-    - *email* : Should be present.
-Unless you should verify the creation of your user and fill the Email field.
+    - *email* : should be present.
+Otherwise you should verify the creation of your user and fill the Email field.
-    - * : Should be present.
-Unless you should verify the creation of your user and fill the Email field.
+    - * : should be present.
+Otherwise you should verify the creation of your user and fill the Email field.
-    - *ver* : Should be 2.0.
-Unless you should verify the previous step **Manifest change**
+    - *ver* : should be 2.0.
+Otherwise you should verify the previous step **Manifest change**
-    - *aud* : Should be your CLIENT_ID
+    - *aud* : should be your CLIENT_ID
-    - *iss* : Should be end by 2.0.
-Unless you should verify the previous step **Manifest change**
+    - *iss* : should end with 2.0.
+Otherwise you should verify the previous step **Manifest change**

-  > If this command failed try to login to the [Azure Portal](https://portal.azure.com/).
-You may require to enable 2FA and/or change the password for the first time.
+  > If this command failed, try to log in to the [Azure Portal](https://portal.azure.com/).
+You may have to enable 2FA and/or change the password for the first time.

 # Deploy ODM on a container configured with Azure AD (Part 2)